James Joyce: Publication of Dubliners and A Portrait

-1915–1920: Zürich and Trieste
+1915–1920: Zurich and Trieste

-Zürich
+Zurich

-Joyce arrived in Zürich as a double exile: he was an Irishman with a British passport and a Triestine on parole from Austria-Hungary.
+Joyce arrived in Zurich as a double exile: he was an Irishman with a British passport and a Triestine on parole from Austria-Hungary.
 To get to Switzerland, he had to promise the Austro-Hungarian officials that he would not help the Allies during the war, and he and his family had to leave almost all of their possessions in Trieste.
-During the war, he was kept under surveillance by both the British and Austro-Hungarian secret services.
+During the war, both the British and Austro-Hungarian secret services kept Joyce under surveillance.

 Joyce's first concern was earning a living.
 One of Nora's relatives sent them a small sum to cover the first few months.
 Pound and Yeats worked with the British government to provide a stipend from the Royal Literary Fund in 1915 and a grant from the British civil list the following year.
-Eventually, Joyce received large regular sums from the editor Harriet Shaw Weaver, who operated The Egoist, and the psychotherapist Edith Rockefeller McCormick, who lived in Zürich studying under Carl Jung.
-Weaver financially supported Joyce throughout the entirety of his life and even paid for his funeral.
-Between 1917 and the beginning of 1919, Joyce was financially secure and lived quite well; the family sometimes stayed in Locarno in the Italian-speaking region of Switzerland.
-However, health problems remained a constant issue.
-During their time in Zürich, both Joyce and Nora suffered illnesses that were diagnosed as "nervous breakdowns" and he had to undergo many eye surgeries.
+Eventually, Joyce received large regular sums from the editor Harriet Shaw Weaver, who operated The Egoist, and the psychotherapist Edith Rockefeller McCormick, who lived in Zurich, studying under Carl Jung.
+Weaver financially supported Joyce for the rest of his life and even paid for his funeral.
+Between 1917 and the beginning of 1919, Joyce was financially secure and lived quite well; the family sometimes stayed in Locarno in Switzerland's Italian-speaking region.
+But Joyce's health problems persisted.
+During their time in Zurich, he and Nora both suffered illnesses diagnosed as "nervous breakdowns", and he underwent many eye surgeries.

-Ulysses
+Writing Ulysses

-During the war, Zürich was the centre of a vibrant expatriate community.
-Joyce's regular evening hangout was the Cafe Pfauen, where he got to know a number of the artists living in the city at the time, including the sculptor August Suter and the painter Frank Budgen.
+During the war, Zurich was the centre of a vibrant expatriate community.
+Joyce's spent evenings in the Cafe Pfauen, where he got to know some of the artists living in the city, including the sculptor August Suter and the painter Frank Budgen.
 He often used the time spent with them as material for Ulysses.
-He made the acquaintance of the writer Stefan Zweig, who organised the premiere of Exiles in Munich in August 1919.
+He met the writer Stefan Zweig, who organised the premiere of Exiles in Munich in August 1919.
 He became aware of Dada, which was coming into its own at the Cabaret Voltaire.
-He may have even met the Marxist theoretician and revolutionary Vladimir Lenin at the Cafe Odeon, a place they both frequented.
+He may have met the Marxist theoretician and revolutionary Vladimir Lenin at the Cafe Odeon, a place they both frequented.

 Joyce kept up his interest in music.
 He met Ferruccio Busoni, staged music with Otto Luening, and learned music theory from Philipp Jarnach.
 Much of what Joyce learned about musical notation and counterpoint found its way into Ulysses, particularly the "Sirens" section.